-Quality Trust’s Legal Advocacy team works with people to help them get the supports and services they need to live full and meaningful lives in the places and ways they choose.
+Quality Trust’s Legal Advocacy team ensures the right of people with developmental disabilities to live full and meaningful lives, free of discrimination, in the places and ways they choose is respected.
 Our work includes:

 • Advocating for changes to laws, regulations, policies, and practices to make sure they respect and protect the rights of people with disabilities.

-• Providing education, training, and support on topics including education, employment, public benefits, finances, guardianship, and alternative decision-making support, and end-of-life planning.
+• Providing education, training, and support on topics including education, employment, public benefits, finances, decision-making support, and end-of-life planning.

 Ryan’s story